whomwah/deno-transfer-learning-demo/README.md

 deno task start
 ```

 This will watch the project directory and restart as necessary.
+More instructions to follow.